Dockerize Nuxt.js

 Building image for production

-First stop all containers:
+First, stop all running containers:

 docker stop $(docker ps -aq)